rzmk/ladderz/README.md

 -   **[`lz` CLI](https://rzmk.github.io/ladderz/lz/index.html)** - A command line tool for running ladderz functions
 -   **[notebooks](notebooks)** - Rust & Python Jupyter notebooks with concept exercises and solutions

-> If you're looking for a more efficient implementation of a concept (e.g., for use in your programs), other resources may be more useful.
+> Note: If you're looking for a more efficient implementation of a concept (e.g., for use in your programs), other resources may be more useful.

 ## Demos